-- 2.16 The Environment Noise (England) Regulations 2006 as amended, require through noise mapping, the determination of exposure to environmental noise from major sources of road, rail and aircraft noise and in urban areas (known as agglomerations).
+- 2.17 The European Directive 2002/49/EC relates to the assessment and management of environmental noise; it has been implemented through the Environment Noise (England) Regulations 2006 as amended, which require through noise mapping, the determination of exposure to environmental noise from major sources of road, rail and aircraft noise and in urban areas (known as agglomerations).
 Based on the noise mapping results, Action Areas must be established in which Action Plans will be drawn up and implemented to manage environmental noise and its effects, including noise reduction if necessary.
-They also aim to protect quiet areas in agglomerations where the noise quality is good. - 2.17 Action Plans are intended to promote good health and good quality of life (well-being) through the effective management of noise, in line with the Government's noise policy.
+They also aim to protect quiet areas in agglomerations where the noise quality is good. - 2.18 Action Plans are intended to promote good health and good quality of life (wellbeing) through the effective management of noise, in line with the Government's noise policy.
 They are also intended to assist the management of environmental noise within the context of the Government's policy on promoting sustainable development.
-In implementing Action Plans Local Planning Authorities (LPAs) will need to balance any potential action to manage noise with wider environmental, social and economic considerations, including cost effectiveness.

-2.18 DEFRA has published three noise action plans, in 2014, covering noise within Agglomerations, noise from road sources and noise from rail sources.
+In implementing Action Plans Local Planning Authorities (LPAs) will need to balance any potential action to manage noise with wider environmental, social and economic considerations, including cost effectiveness. - 2.19 DEFRA has published three noise action plans, in 2014, covering noise within Agglomerations, noise from road sources and noise from rail sources.
 For each of the Action Plans 'Important Areas' will be defined in which the population at these locations is likely to be at the greatest risk of experiencing a significant adverse impact to health and quality of life from their exposure to environmental noise.
 Within these areas environmental noise and its effects will need to be managed and reduced where necessary.